niwaka-ame/huo2025/README.md

-# Codes for figures in Huo _et al._ (2025).
+# Code for figures in Huo _et al._ (2025).
 The type of carbon source, not the growth rate it supports, can determine diauxie in _Saccharomyces cerevisiae_. _Communications Biology_.
 This repository is a step-by-step guide to reproduce the figures in Huo _et al._ _Commun.
 Biol._ (2025).

 ## Prerequisites